 In general, symptoms appear earlier from cancers in the head of the pancreas, compared to those in the body and tail.

-Pancreatic Cancer: Gastrointestinal Symptoms
+Pancreatic Cancer and Gastrointestinal Symptoms

 Because pancreatic cancer grows around important areas of the digestive system, gastrointestinal symptoms often predominate: